China’s auto sales contraction worsens in February

 - FAA won't ground Boeing 737 MAX, resisting calls by overseas regulators, aviation experts

+Chinese consumers are putting off big purchases amid an economic downturn that saw growth last year fall to a three-decade low of 6.6 percent.
+Trade tension with Washington is fueling consumer jitters.

+The auto slump is squeezing revenue for global and Chinese automakers that are spending heavily to meet government targets to develop electric vehicles.

-Last year’s passenger vehicle sales suffered their first decline in nearly three decades.
-Purchases fell 4.1 percent from 2017 year to 23.7 million.
+Last year’s auto sales suffered their first decline in nearly three decades, calling 4.1 percent from 2017 year to 23.7 million.

+The downturn has prompted suggestions Beijing will cut sales taxes or offer other incentives.

+Sales by Chinese brands fell 23 percent to 1.3 million units in January and February, according to CAAM.
+Market share for Chinese brands shrank by 3 percent compared with the same time last year to 41.8 percent.